Investment in post-invasion Iraq: Attacks on construction activities

-Attacks, murders, bombings and armed vandalism are routine threats to reconstruction contractors.
+Attacks, murders, bombings and armed vandalism were routine threats to reconstruction contractors.
 Since reconstruction began in March 2003 and as of July 30, 2009, at least 1395 workers on U.S. funded projects have died according to the U.S. Departments of Labor and State.
 The table below shows the number of worker deaths in each quarter starting with the first reporting by SIGIR.
-In addition, there have been thousands of insurance claims by construction workers for injuries sustained in attacks.
-The figures are probably mis-reported, especially among Iraqi contractors.
-Intimidation of workers has delayed projects and reduced the availability of non-Iraqi expert technicians.
-It is estimated that 25% of reconstruction funds have been used to provide security to construction workers and job sites.
+In addition, there were thousands of insurance claims by construction workers for injuries sustained in attacks.
+The figures were probably mis-reported, especially among Iraqi contractors.
+Intimidation of workers delayed projects and reduced the availability of non-Iraqi expert technicians.
+It is estimated that 25% of reconstruction funds were used to provide security to construction workers and job sites.

-Attacks and vandalism have also affected completed projects including sabotage of oil pipelines and high-voltage electricity towers.
-However, the Commander of the Multi-National Force-Iraq, General David Petraeus, announced in May, 2008 that oil and electricity production have exceeded pre-war levels as the "surge" and enlistment of local Iraqis in security forces has brought calm to many areas of the nation.
+Attacks and vandalism also affected completed projects including sabotage of oil pipelines and high-voltage electricity towers.
+However, the Commander of the Multi-National Force-Iraq, General David Petraeus, announced in May, 2008 that oil and electricity production exceeded pre-war levels as the "surge" and enlistment of local Iraqis in security forces has brought calm to many areas of the nation.